-Here’s 3 methods of how to paddle your sup straight.
+Here’s 3 methods for how to paddle your sup straight

-- One is keeping your paddle shaft vertical (hand over water) during the forward stroke.
+- Keep your paddle shaft vertical (hand over water) for the forward stroke.
+Or wrists stacked.

 - Watch where you’re going.
 If you look at your paddle, you’ll go in that direction.